shivamcy/ai-code-debugger/README.md

 # 🧠 AI Code Debugger

 An AI-powered code debugging tool that analyzes code snippets, identifies errors, and suggests intelligent fixes in real-time.
-Built using React, Node.js, and OpenAI’s API, it provides an intuitive interface and supports multiple programming languages.
+Built using React, Node.js, and OpenRouter’s API, it provides an intuitive interface and supports multiple programming languages.

 ---